77zv/options-pricing-engine/README.md

     numpy - Used for array operations
-    requests - Used for making HTTP requests json - Used for parsing JSON data attrdict - Used for converting dictionaries to objects, allowing dot notation to access keys.
+    requests - Used for making HTTP requests json - Used for parsing JSON data

 ## Authors